Khrees2412/fs-scrapper/README.md

 I thought someone could benefit from it too.

-> Scrapify helps you scrape the content of files in a specified directory and paste it in a 🗁 folder and file of your choice.
+> fs-scrapper helps you scrape the content of files in a specified directory and paste it in a 🗁 folder and file of your choice.
 That's all, its simple and easy. 😃

 ## How to use - It's really easy!